denzill/check_asterisk/README.md

 # check_asterisk

-Icinga/Nagios plugin for checking asterisk status, detect long calls, disconnected SIP peers and get some stats.
+Icinga/Nagios plugin for checking asterisk status, ~~detect long calls~~, disconnected SIP peers and get some stats.

 Tested with **PHP 5.6** and **Asterisk 13.X**